 So what is crashing fatigue?

-Menopause fatigue or crashing fatigue is an abrupt loss of energy, an intense feeling of lethargy, and extreme tiredness that can come on at any time of the day.
+Menopause fatigue or crashing fatigue is an sudden loss of energy, an intense feeling of lethargy, and extreme tiredness that can come on at any time of the day.

 It’s important to know that crashing fatigue doesn’t just cause extreme tiredness, you may notice an increase in anxiety, a lack of concentration, poor sleep, racing thoughts, a reduced sense of joy or zest for life, lack of motivation, and/or an increase of stress.